khaled9912/video-chat/README.md

 # Content
-this is a video chat app that I have used socket.io to make a connection and listen to events between the client and the server.
+This is a video chat app that I have used socket.io to make a connection and listen to events between the client and the server.

 # hosting

-backend => On heroku
+backend => heroku

 frontend => vercel

 # live demo => https://video-chat-appli.vercel.app/